-Fise Fiscal Year iscal Year Ended Ended May 25, 2008 May 27, 2007 Research and development \$ 148,000 \$ 82,000 Sales, general and administrative 723,000 533,000 Total stock-based compensation expense \$ 871,000 \$ 615,000
+Fiscal Year Ended May 31, 2009 iscal Year Ended ay 25, 2008 iscal Year Ended ay 27, 2007 Research and development \$ 171,000 \$ 148,000 \$ 82,000 Sales, general and administrative 762,000 723,000 533,000 Total stock-based compensation expense \$ 933,000 \$ 871,000 \$ 615,000

 The estimated fair value for stock options, which determines the Company's calculation of compensation expense, is based on the Black-Scholes option pricing model.
 Upon the adoption of SFAS 123R, the Company changed its method of calculating and recognizing the fair value of stock-based compensation arrangements to the straight-line, single-option method.
 Compensation expense for all stock option and restricted stock awards granted prior to May 29, 2006 will continue to be recognized using the straight-line, multiple-option method.
 In addition, SFAS 123R requires the estimation of the expected forfeitures of stock-based awards at the time of grant.
 As a result, the Company uses historical data to estimate pre-vesting forfeitures and records stock-based compensation expense only for those awards that are expected to vest and revises those estimates in subsequent periods if the actual forfeitures differ from the prior estimates.
-In the pro-forma information required under SFAS 123R for periods prior to May 29, 2006, the Company accounted for forfeitures as they occurred.